-In Prospect Bay, a remote outpost on the South Australian coast, two communities, the Goonyas (whites) and the Nungas (blacks), come together on the one field they have in common, the football field.
+In Prospect Bay, a remote outpost on the South Australian coast, two communities, the Goonyas and the Nungas, come together on the one field they have in common, the football field.
 But the...

 Blacky's dad makes a comment about him "rooting a gin".
 'Root' is an Australian slang term for sex.
 'Gin' is a term, now considered offensive, for an Australian Aboriginal woman.
 Its origin is from djin, the Eora aboriginal word for woman.
 The word was adopted by European settlers.
 See more »

 4 of 5 people found this review helpful.